loveencounterflow/pipedreams/README.md

   d.stamped ? false )` (in practice, you will probably want to use a named function, e.g. `( select '^text', is_stamped )`).

-**NOTE** One could argue that a call `select d` without any selectors should be legal and always return `true`; while that is a perfectly logical extension, in practice it is probably a programmer's error, which is why `select d` will throw an error.
+**NOTE** One could argue that a call `( select d )` without any selectors should be legal and always return `true`; while that is a perfectly logical extension, in practice it is probably a programmer's error, which is why `( select d )` throws an error.

 ## Aggregate Transforms